FINANCIAL AID ACADEMIC STANDARDS POLICY

 Satisfactory Academic Progress (SAP)

-**LOC students must be aware of the major differences in our Academic Policies versus their eligibility to receive financial aid funds.
+LOC students must be aware of the differences in our Academic Policies versus their eligibility to receive financial aid funds.
+Students who are on financial aid suspension may be eligible to enroll at the college.
 The College has established standards that define a minimum rate of progress toward a degree.
 This rate also requires students to achieve a certain grade point average at the end of each year.
 Any student receiving state and federal financial aid must also earn at least 70% of all attempted hours.
 Consequently, a student could be on probation academically but not be eligible for state and federal financial aid.
 Students are reviewed at the end of the academic year (after spring semester).
 Students who do not earn at least 70% of all attempted hours and earn a GPA of less than a 2.0 and upon a successful written appeal through the Academic Standards Committee (ASC) can continue to receive federal financial aid for one semester.
 At the end of that semester, if the student does not meet the academic standards, federal financial aid is suspended.

 Full-time students who meet these standards are said to be in academic good standing, having made satisfactory academic progress in their time at the College.
 They remain eligible for state and federal financial aid.